 Located in the employment office.
 In this game, the player controls the direction of a constantly-moving paint roller.
 The task is to paint as much of the canvas as possible without hitting a wall or overpainting any area.
-One dollar is awarded for every space that you paint.
+One dollar is awarded for every space that the player paints.
 One or two players, $80 entry fee.

 Located in the employment office.
 In Goblin, the player must toss a ball into a basket that constantly moves from side to side.
-The force of the throw is controlled by how long you hold down the throw button.
+The force of the throw is controlled by how long the throw button is held down.
 Players get money for the balls they get in the basket.
 Sixty-dollar entry fee.

 In the Quiz Show game, players are asked trivia questions about the game by Quiz Master Shimopy.
 There is an entry fee of $100, with the chance to win $300.

 In some houses around the game, there is a woman who will offer to play a game of dice.
 In the game, three dice are rolled, and the player guesses whether the outcome will be 10 or lower, or 11 or higher.
 The player places a bet which they can double if they guess correctly, or lose if they guess wrong.

 The fortune-teller offers to read Goemon's future for a $50 fee.
 He will tell the player that something good, something bad, or nothing will happen.
 Based on his vision of the future, immediately upon exiting his house the player will encounter five Geishas (which can be collected for $50 each), five spear-toting villagers, or nothing at all.

 Up to two players can pay a $100 entry fee to explore a first-person labyrinth.
 Prizes hidden in the depths of the maze include bombs, scrolls, and cash that if found, are worth more than the fee taken at the door.